golang/go/internal/lsp/protocol/typescript/README.md

 ## Setup

 1. Make sure `node` is installed.
-  As explained at the [node site](<https://nodejs.org> Node) you may need `npm install @types/node` for the node runtime types
+  As explained at the [node site](<https://nodejs.org>) you may need `npm install @types/node` for the node runtime types
-2. Install the typescript compiler, with `npm install typescript`.
+2. Install the typescript compiler, with `npm install typescript`
 3. Make sure `tsc` and `node` are in your execution path.
 4. Get the typescript code for the jsonrpc protocol with `git clone git@github.com:microsoft/vscode-languageserver-node.git`
+5. go.ts and requests.ts, and the files they generate, are from commit 8801c20b667945f455d7e023c71d2f741caeda25

 ## Usage

-To generated the protocol types (x/tools/internal/lsp/protocol/tsprotocol.go)
+To generate the protocol types (x/tools/internal/lsp/protocol/tsprotocol.go)
 ```tsc go.ts && node go.js [-d dir] [-o out.go]```

 and for simple checking